 It is, of course, natural to want to search for answers.

 Searching for answers

 It was even more mysterious to me because I did not have any of the known risk factors, such as age.
-I was young – 48 – and AML is most commonly diagnosed among people between the ages of 65 and 74.2
+I was young – 48 – the average age of people diagnosed with AML is 68.2,3

 Was it the newsroom?

 My friend bugged me to ask my doctor until I finally did it.
 He said that unless I had bathed in a vat of benzene, that wouldn’t have been the cause.
 In other words, I wasn’t directly exposed to it.
 But who knows what else I was exposed to?